 Brief Description of the Job

-Formal Education: Bachelor's degree or equivalent in Biological Sciences or an equivalent is required.
+Formal Education: High school diploma or equivalent is required.

-Driver's License Required: Class D South Carolina Driver's license.
+Driver's License Required: Class D South Carolina license.

 Certifications and Other Requirements: None.

-Overall Strength Demands: Very Heavy strength demands include exerting over 100 pounds rarely, 50-100 pounds occasionally, from 20 up to 50 pounds frequently, or up to 20 pounds constantly.
-Lifting animals. concrete mix, grain sacks, hay bales, lumber, tents,
+Overall Strength Demands: Heavy strength demands include exerting 50-100 pounds occasionally, 25-50 pounds frequently, or from 10 up to 20 pounds constantly.
+Lift animals, grain sacks, hay bales, squeeze cage, lumber, tents,

-Computer Equipment and Software: Computer, printer/copier/scanner, telephone Software: Microsoft Office Suite, Internet Explorer, and ZIMS.
+Computer Equipment and Software: Copier, fax, computer, telephone, Microsoft Office Suite, and Internet Explorer.

 Overall Working Conditions: Disagreeable: Frequent exposure to unpleasant environmental conditions and/or hazards.

-Health and Safety: Occasional exposure to mechanical hazards, chemical hazards, communicable diseases, and physical danger or abuse.
-Rare exposure to electrical hazards, fire hazards, and explosives.
+Health and Safety: Frequent exposure to mechanical hazards, chemical hazards, communicable diseases, and physical danger or abuse.
+Occasional exposure to electrical hazards.
+Rare exposure to fire hazards.

-Frequently requires time pressures, frequent change of tasks, performing multiple tasks simultaneously, and working closely with others as part of a team.
-Occasionally requires emergency situations, irregular schedule/overtime, tedious or exacting work, and noisy/distracting environment.
+Frequently requires time pressures and working closely with others as part of a team.
+Occasionally requires irregular schedule/overtime, performing multiple tasks simultaneously, tedious or exacting work, and noisy/distracting environment.
+Rarely requires emergency situations and frequent change of tasks.